sky-uk/client-lib-ios-test-foundation/README.md

 XCTAssertURLEqual("http://www.sky.com", "http://www.sky.com?q1=value1", ignores: [.queryParameters])
 ```
 ### UI XCTAssert Extensions
-Useful extensions of assertions defined in XCTest framework during UI test.
+Useful extensions of assertions defined in XCTest framework that can be used in UI tests.
-Following custom assertions are wrapper of events defined in `XCUIElement` like `tap()`.
+The following custom assertions are wrapper of events defined in `XCUIElement` like `tap()`.
 The custom assertions wait for any element to appear before firing the wrapped event.
 The effect of using custom assertions is to reduce flakiness of ui test execution.
 #### exist(_ element)
 Determines if the element exists.